ANSTO is regulated by an independent nuclear safety regulator, the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).

 What sort of waste is stored at ANSTO?

-ANSTO stores low-level waste and a small amount of intermediate-level waste.
-ANSTO currently holds and manages approximately 447 m3 of intermediate-level waste and 1,949 m3 of low-level waste.
+ANSTO stores low-level waste and a small amount of intermediate-level waste on-site.

 What about used or spent fuel?